 4. Create Your Holiday Marketing Material

 By planning early on, you can focus solely on execution once you hit the critical weeks leading up to Thanksgiving and Christmas.
-Use a calendar to coordinate with multiple departments, teams and outside partners so that you can be productive, increase sales and get a good return on your investment.
+You should use a calendar to coordinate with multiple departments, teams, and outside partners to be productive, increase sales, and get a good return on your investment.